-- (2) The Committee may by regulations amend the definition of "criminal proceeds enactment" in subsection (1). - (3) A reference in this Ordinance to a provision of the Law includes a reference to any Ordinance or regulations made under, or any Schedule given effect by, the provision. - (4) An expression used in this Ordinance that is also used in the Law Enforcement Directive has the same meaning as in that Directive unless - - the expression is otherwise defined in this Ordinance, (a) or - (b) the context requires otherwise. - The Interpretation (Guernsey) Law, 1948m applies to the (5)
+(2) The Committee may by regulations amend the definition of "criminal proceeds enactment" in subsection (1).

+(3) A reference in this Ordinance to a provision of the Law includes a reference to any Ordinance or regulations made under, or any Schedule given effect by, the provision.

+(4) An expression used in this Ordinance that is also used in the Law Enforcement Directive has the same meaning as in that Directive unless - interpretation of this Ordinance throughout the Bailiwick of Guernsey.

+- (a) the expression is otherwise defined in this Ordinance, or - (b) the context requires otherwise. - (5) The Interpretation (Guernsey) Law, 1948m applies to the

-m Ordres en Conseil Vol. XIII, p.
+&lt;sup>m Ordres en Conseil Vol. XIII, p.
 355.